 Did Cowboys Really Wear Spurs?

 Yes, cowboy really wore spurs and still do, actually.
-Spurs have been around since the Iron age.
+Spurs have been around since the Iron Age.
 Romans would even use them in combat.
 However, western movies often don’t use real spurs simply because actors aren’t trained to use them.

+Spurs are not meant to serve as a disciplining tool, and riders know that.
+They value their horses, and most of the time, they know not to mistreat them.
 If you have mastered the art of riding with spurs, don’t shy away from using them.
-Mere touches should be enough most of the time so put pressure only when and as needed.
+Mere touches should be enough most of the time, so put pressure only when and as needed.

 Over time, you will develop a nonverbal connection with your horse, and it will probably understand what you want simply by a gentle nudge of your legs.
 Spurs are beneficial to gain control over the horse, but only if the horse is trained correctly and if and only if used correctly.